Syncytium: Smooth muscle

 Smooth muscle in the gastrointestinal tract is activated by a composite of three types of cells – smooth muscle cells (SMCs), interstitial cells of Cajal (ICCs), and platelet-derived growth factor receptor alpha (PDGFRα) that are electrically coupled and work together as an SIP functional syncytium.

 Osteoclasts

 Certain animal immune-derived cells may form aggregate cells, such as the osteoclast cells responsible for bone resorption.

 Placenta

+High-magnification H&E micrograph of a cross-section of a chorionic villus of the placenta at, showing its coverage by a continuous multinucleated syncytiotrophoblast, including a focal aggregation of syncytial nuclei termed a syncytial knot.

 Another important vertebrate syncytium is in the placenta of placental mammals.
-Embryo-derived cells that form the interface with the maternal blood stream fuse together to form a multinucleated barrier – the syncytiotrophoblast.
-This is probably important to limit the exchange of migratory cells between the developing embryo and the body of the mother, as some blood cells are specialized to be able to insert themselves between adjacent epithelial cells.
-The syncytial epithelium of the placenta does not provide such an access path from the maternal circulation into the embryo.
+Embryo-derived cells that form the interface with the maternal blood stream fuse together to form a multinucleated maternal-fetal barrier – the syncytiotrophoblast.
+This is part of creating immune tolerance in pregnancy, that is, to prevent an immune response that would normally result in the rejection of something foreign in the body.
+The syncytiotrophoblast is made of fetal cells, but prevents expression of antigens on the surface that the mother's immune system would react to, such as HLA.
+The syncytium serves as an even more selective barrier than would have been possible between cells, such as cells with tight junctions, as for example some blood cells are specialized to be able to insert themselves between adjacent epithelial cells.